 The Fool Sings

-For domestic orders of one or two copies with our free Media Rate shipping, please click the button below:
+For domestic orders of one to three copies with our free Media Rate shipping, please click the button below:

-For domestic orders of one or two copies with Priority shipping (additional $5.60), please click the button below:
+For domestic orders of one to three copies with Priority shipping (additional $5.60), please click the button below:

-For bulk orders of three or more copies, or international orders, please see our special orders information.
+For bulk orders of four or more copies, or international orders, please see our special orders information.